isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-09-10-Written-answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-the-Small-Claims-Tribunal-Act.md

 ---
-layout: post
-title: Written answer by Minister for Law, K Shanmugam, to Parliamentary Question on the Small Claims Tribunal Act
+title: 'Written answer by Minister for Law, K Shanmugam, to Parliamentary Question on the Small Claims Tribunal Act'
-date:   2012-09-10
+date: 2012-09-10T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-for-law-k-shanmugam-to-parliamentary-question-on-the-small-claims

 ---

 10 Sep 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)